UFHCI-BCB-SR-Biostatistics/manuscript-ehr-data-cleaning-workflow/README.md

 The workflow reflects the structure and characteristics of the EHR data used in this study.
 EHR datasets may differ across data sources and institutions with respect to data structure, variable definitions, coding practices, laboratory naming conventions, measurement units, completeness, and data quality.
 Therefore, although the general workflow may be applicable to other EHR data sources, individual processing steps and code may require adaptation before being applied to a different EHR dataset.

 Because the underlying patient-level data cannot be publicly distributed, the repository does not provide a fully executable replication dataset.
-Instead, the code documents the processing logic used for cohort construction, data cleaning and standardization, biomarker processing, quality control, final data preparation, and statistical analysis.
+Instead, the code documents the processing logic used for cohort construction, data cleaning and standardization, biomarker processing, quality control, and subsequent data preparation.

 ## Citation